Another look at statistical inference with machine learning-imputed data: Related literature

 where $\bar{X} = n^{-1} \sum_{i = 1}^n X_i$ and $h^{(k)}(\bZ)$ are arbitrary scalar functions of $\bZ$ for $k = 0, 1$.
-As $X$ and $\bZ$ are independent due to randomization, the augmentation term in \ref{treatment-EE} converges in probability to 0, analogously to the augmentation terms in the \texttt{PPI} and \texttt{CC} estimators.
-The gain in efficiency similarly arises from the potential correlation between $Y$ and $\bZ$.
+As $X$ and $\bZ$ are independent due to randomization, the augmentation term in \ref{treatment-EE} converges in probability to 0, analogously to the augmentation term in the \texttt{CC} estimator.
 This technique has been applied in numerous settings, most recently for the analysis of time-to-event outcomes\citep{zhang2025unified} and recurrent events.\citep{gronsbell2024nonparametric}